ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/10-Threat-Intelligence.md

 Accordingly, the sender domain should always be evaluated alongside authentication, routing, sender, and content analysis rather than in isolation.

 ---
-# 🌐 Return-Path Domain Investigation – messaggerocappuccino.it
+# Return-Path Domain Investigation – messagsgerocappuccino.it

 The Return-Path domain identified during the header analysis was investigated independently because it differs from the visible sender domain.

-The Return-Path represents the SMTP envelope sender used during email delivery and often provides valuable insight into the actual infrastructure responsible for transmitting the message.
+The Return-Path represents the SMTP envelope sender used during email delivery and often provides valuable insight into the infrastructure responsible for transmitting the email.

 ---